Holographic operators for the tensor products of the spaces of holomorphic functions on Hermitian symmetric spaces of

 This manuscript is organized as follows.
 In Section \ref{section_prelim}, we review Jordan algebras and Hermitian symmetric spaces.
 In Section \ref{section_contour}, we give a definition of certain totally real submanifolds in the Hermitian symmetric spaces, and in Section \ref{section_construction}, we construct holographic operators as integral operators on the above totally real submanifolds.
-Finally, in Section \ref{section_minKtype}, we consider the tensor products of the spaces of scalar-valued holomorphic functions, and for each irreducible subrepresentation, we compute the image of the minimal $K$-type under holographic operators.
+In Section \ref{section_minKtype}, we consider the tensor products of the spaces of scalar-valued holomorphic functions, and for each irreducible subrepresentation, we compute the image of the minimal $K$-type under holographic operators.
 This corresponds to the determination of the normalization of holographic operators.
 Finally, in Section \ref{section_diff}, when the subrepresentation is also of scalar type, we prove that the holographic operator is expressed as an infinite-order differential operator, with the symbol given by a multivariate confluent hypergeometric function.